F5Networks/f5-ci-docs/README.rst

 If you want to contribute to this documentation set, please consult the `F5 Open Source Style Guide <tbd>`_ and `training <tbd>`_ first.
 Once you've completed the training and are ready to start writing, fork this repo.

 * Create an `issue <https://github.com/F5Networks/f5-ci-docs/issues>`_ corresponding to the changes/additions you plan to make.
 When your work is complete, `open a pull request <https://github.com/F5Networks/f5-ci-docs/pulls>`_.
-* Be sure to fetch often so your fork stays up-to-date!
+* Be sure to fetch and rebase often so your fork stays up-to-date!

 Build and Test